Why Choose CHOP for Fetal Surgery for Spina Bifida

 In 2011, experts at Children’s Hospital of Philadelphia co-led the landmark Management of Myelomeningocele Study (MOMS).
 The controlled, clinical trial showed that fetal surgery for spina bifida can provide improved outcomes for families faced with this devastating condition.
 The study showed that prenatal repair greatly reduces the need to divert fluid from the brain, improves mobility and improves the chances that a child will be able to walk independently.

-Today, that study continues, with important follow-up that will allow clinical teams to compare the lasting outcomes of prenatal repair versus standard postnatal repair.
+Follow-up studies continue that will allow clinical teams to compare the lasting outcomes of prenatal repair versus standard postnatal repair.
 The ongoing participation of patient families and institutions involved in the original trial will provide valuable insight into the long-term effects of the latest treatment options for spina bifida, improving the standard of care for patients today and in the future.

 In addition to this landmark trial, our team members have been published in a wide variety of recognized scientific journals — thereby helping to advance the field’s knowledge with our basic and clinical spina bifida research findings.